-Hero of Alexandria's steam engine T HE POWER DEVELOPED BY STEAM has fascinated people for hundreds of years.
+Hero of Alexandria's steam engine

+The power developed by Steam has fascinated people for hundreds of years.
 During the first century A.D., Greek scientists realized that steam contained energy that could possibly be used by people.
 But the ancient Greeks did not use steam power to drive machinery.
-The first steam engines were designed at the end of the 17th century by engineers such as the Marquis of engine appeared in 1712.
+The first steam engines were designed at the end of the 17th century by engineers such as the Marquis of Worcester and Thomas Savery.
+Savery's engine was intended to be used for pumping water out of mines.
+The first really practical steam engine was designed by Thomas Newcomen, whose first engine appeared in 1712.
 Scottish instrument-maker James Watt improved the steam engine still further.
 His engines condensed steam outside the main cylinder, which conserved heat by dispensing with the need alternately to heat and cool the cylinder.
 The engines also used steam to force the piston down to increase efficiency.
 The new engines soon became a major source of power for factories and mines.
 Later developments included the more compact, high-pressure engine, which was used in locomotives and ships.